Manoj Prabhakar

 Manoj Prabhakar (born 15 April 1963) is a former Indian cricketer and coach, who recently coached Nepal National Cricket Team.
 He was a right-arm medium-pace bowler and a lower-order batsman, and also opened the innings a few times for the Indian cricket team.
 He was part of the Indian squad which won the 1985 World Championship of Cricket, 1984 Asia Cup, 1990–91 Asia Cup and 1995 Asia Cup.

 Prabhakar took 96 wickets in Test cricket, 157 wickets in One Day International (ODIs), and over 385 first class wickets playing for Delhi.
 He also played for English County Durham.
 Prabhakar is remembered for his bowling which was his strongest suit; using slower balls, out swingers and opening the bowling for Indian cricket team.
 He was also a useful lower-order batsman and a defensive opener.
 He has a world record of playing most matches as Opening Batsman and Opening Bowler in both Test and ODI matches.

 Career

 As a Player

 Prabhakar quite regularly opened Indian batting order and the bowling.
 He was one of the few players to do so consistently at international level.
 He accomplished this 45 times in ODIs and 20 times in Tests, more than any other player in both formats.

+A low point came against West Indies in Kanpur in 1994, India were chasing 258 when Prabhakar finished unbeaten on 102 from 154 balls.
+Instead of accelerating towards the target, the chase almost ground to a halt, and India finished on 211/5, losing by 46 runs.
+Prabhakar's performance was widely criticized and opening a potential match-fixing investigation.

 At the age of 32, Prabhakar played his last ODI against Sri Lanka in the 1996 Cricket World Cup in Delhi.
-He struggled to bowl well in the match and had to bowl off-spin in the last two overs.
+He struggled to bowl well in the match, especially against openers Jayasuriya and Kaluwitharana, and had to bowl off-spin in the last two overs.
 The crowd booed him off the ground.
 After 1996 World Cup, he was not selected for Indian team's tour of England and took retirement.

 A graph showing Prabhakar's test career bowling statistics and how they have varied over time.